SlicerDMRI/DFC/README.md

 # DFC (Deep Fiber Clustering)
-DFC: Anatomically Informed Unsupervised Deep Learning for Fast and Effective White Matter Fiber Clustering.
+__DFC: Anatomically Informed Unsupervised Deep Learning for Fast and Effective White Matter Fiber Clustering__

 This code implements a deep learning method for white matter fiber clustering using diffusion MRI data, as described in the following paper: